-Angel Island Beaches take center stage as a family friendly getaway in the middle of San Francisco Bay.
+Angel Island Beaches take center stage as a top Bay Area getaway in the middle of San Francisco Bay.

 Yet, there are a few negatives as well.
 For one, the traffic.
 If you live in California you know, the traffic heading to the beach for a day-trip can be a drag.
 And California beaches can be crowded during peak season.

 As a result, “finding parking” gets added to the list of things that can cramp your style when day-tripping to California beaches.